blocksds/dswifi/documentation/internet_mode.md

 // set the settings manually if you want.
 Wifi_SetIP(0, 0, 0, 0, 0);

-// If the access point requires a WEP password, ask the user to provide it if (AccessPoint.flags & WFLAG_APDATA_WEP)
+// If the access point requires a WEP password, ask the user to provide it. if (AccessPoint.flags & WFLAG_APDATA_WEP)
 {
     // WEP passwords can be 5 or 13 characters long const char *password = "MyPassword123";
     Wifi_ConnectSecureAP(&AccessPoint, (u8 *)password, strlen(password));
 }
-else
+else if (!(AccessPoint.flags & WFLAG_APDATA_WPA))
 {
-    Wifi_ConnectAP(&AccessPoint, WEPMODE_NONE, 0, 0);
+    // WPA isn't supported when selecting APs by hand, only open and WEP networks Wifi_ConnectAP(&AccessPoint, WEPMODE_NONE, 0, 0);
 }
 ```